Winning the cup

 1989 – Former reserves forward Michael Nardiello was born.

-1968 - Neil Ruddock was born in Tooting, London.
+1968 - Neil Ruddock was born in Wandsworth, London.
 He played 152 games for the reds after being signed from Tottenham Hotspur for £2.5 million, bagging twelve goals and helping us to the Coca-Cola Cup in 1995 before moving on to West Ham United for £100,000 in July 1998.

 1971 - Don Hutchison was born in Gateshead.
 He made only sixty first-team appearances following his £175,000 capture from Hartlepool United in November 1990, netting ten times, before leaving for Upton Park for £1.5m in August 1994.